RHC-CIT-128-SP22/project-eiwata/README.md

 The Call of Cthulhu - Interactive Horror Game is a choose your own adventure game based on the book by H.P.
 Lovecraft.
 This is a text-based game and allows the user to make decisions which leads the user down different forks toward alternate endings of the story.

+Source: The Call of Cthulhu and Other Weird Stories
+<br> ISBN: 978-0-14-118234-6

+About the Author:
+<br> Howard Phillips Lovecraft was an early 20th century horror writer.
+At the time, his works were published in _Weird Tales_ magazines and did not receive the amount of recognition that it does today.
+Nowadays, he is accredited to be the father of cosmic horror a.k.a. lovecraftian horror and is known to have been one of the most influencial writers in the literary community for horror.
+Some of the philosophical elements of cosmic horror are:

+Pop Culture Examples of Lovecraftian Themes:
+ * The Thing (1982)
+ * Bird Box (2018)
+ * Junji Ito's works

 Some of the goals of this project are:

 Core Features: